JESSICA MOORE BRITT

 Naya, ordained as a Diamond Approach teacher in 2015, sees students in North Vancouver and online.
 Since childhood she has followed a pull towards realization while being fully engaged in the world of work and relationship.
 She has been a lawyer, mediator, and counsellor, and was the founding Executive Director of West Coast Women's Legal Education and Action Fund (LEAF).
 Naya lives on the Sunshine Coast of British Columbia with a dear friend and his cat.

 Bill has been a Diamond Approach student since 1994 and became a teacher in early 2015.
 A seeker since adolescence, he spent many years studying and practicing with other spiritual paths before finding his home in the Diamond Approach.
-He has a Master's degree in Counseling Psychology and practiced as a counselor and psychotherapist from 1993 until early in 2019.
-Prior to that he held executive positions in state government, worked for Intel as a Project Manager, and was the owner of a home building company.
+He has a master's degree in counseling psychology and practiced as a counselor and psychotherapist from 1993 until early 2019.
+Prior to that he held executive positions in state government, worked for Intel as a project manager, and was the owner of a home-building company.
 He is a father of two and grandfather of three.